kumu/docs/guides/fields.md

 # Fields

 Fields allow you to save additional data about the elements, connections and loops in your map.
-Creative whatever fields you need and modify the settings to enable things like checklists, prompts, currencies, and much more.
+Create whatever fields you need and modify the settings to enable things like checklists, prompts, currencies, and much more.

 ## Add a field
 To add a field, select an element or connection and then click the "+ New Field" button in the sidebar.
 You'll be prompted to name the field and then provide a value for the given selection.